Unveiling the Chemistry of Radiolaria: Exploring Elemental Insights and Environmental Significance

 Photosymbiosis

-One of the greatest examples of at work is mutualistic symbiosis.
+One of the greatest examples of evolution at work is mutualistic symbiosis.
 In order to survive, organisms of different species have adapted to rely on each other in ways that result in a net benefit for all parties (Dimijian G. G., 2000).
 These symbiotic relationships are seen all around us, wasps and fig fruit plants, corals and sponges, even mammals and gut .
 In the case of Radiolaria, symbiosis can be observed between them and certain types of algae (Anderson, O. R., 2001).
 More specifically, these two organisms provide an example of both endosymbiosis and photosymbiosis.
 Endosymbiosis involves one organism acting as a host for a smaller organism (Mansour, J., 2021).
 Photosymbiosis occurs specifically when the smaller organism is a photoautotroph, meaning an organism that carries out photosynthesis (Stanley, G. D., 2006).
 Radiolaria fill the role of host organism for algal symbionts that live in the peripheral cytoplasm of the Radiolaria’s central body (Anderson, O. R., 2001).
 These species heavily differ in taxonomy and physiology but are able to live in lifelong harmony in order to provide necessary gains to both organisms.

 Not all types of Radiolaria are able to live in photosymbiotic relationships.
 Since the endosymbiont (smaller organism living within the host) requires daily exposure to sunlight, only surface-dwelling radiolarians exhibit photosymbiosis (Anderson, O. R., 2001).
 Specifically, the taxa Arthracanthida and Symphiacanthida of the Acantharean class of Radiolaria are commonly observed in surface waters of the tropical oligotrophic regions, making them ideal photosymbiotic hosts (Biard, T., 2022).
 In fact, due to the size of Acantharia, they can host an average of 6 symbionts each.
 Remarkably, the larger hosts may contain up to 40 symbionts.
 Based on their sarcodine-symbiont production rates, host acanthareans can account for up to 20% of carbon fixation in the oligotrophic region’s euphotic zone (Michaels, A.F., 1988).
 This specific oceanic region is low in nutrients and biomass.
 Contrastingly, the peripheral cytoplasm of the Acantharia’s core that the microalgal symbionts call home is nutrient rich.
 The products of photosynthesis carried out by the endosymbionts are called photosynthates and are used by the host Radiolaria to supplement food ingestion in order to sustain metabolic activity and growth.
 This mutual nutritional need is the driving force behind the highly beneficial photosymbiotic relationship between acanthareans and the specific genus of algae Phaeocystis (Biard, T., 2022).